-The \$3.2 million of net cash used in financing activities for the year ended December 31, 2011 included \$167,000 of proceeds from the exercise of stock options and \$146,000 of excess tax benefits associated with the share-based payment arrangements less \$3.5 million in payments of dividends on common stock.
+The \$5.5 million of net cash used in financing activities for the year ended December 31, 2012 included \$17,000 of proceeds from the exercise of stock options and \$259,000 of excess tax benefits associated with the share-based payment arrangements less \$5.8 million in payments of dividends on common stock.

-We believe that for the next twelve months, our cash on hand, our cash generated by operating activities and funds available under the Revolver will be sufficient to fund our capital expenditures and meet our working capital needs.
-However, job awards may require us to issue additional letters of credit further reducing the capacity available on our Revolver.
+We believe that for the next twelve months, our cash on hand, our cash generated by operating activities and funds available under our revolving line of credit will be sufficient to fund our capital expenditures and meet our working capital needs.
+However, job awards may require us to issue additional letters of credit further reducing the capacity available on our revolving line of credit.
 We may also expand our operations through acquisitions in the future, which may require additional equity or debt financing which we believe would be available to us; however, there can be no assurance that amounts will be available on commercial terms acceptable to us.